ihaveamac/3DS-rom-tools/README.md

 some stuff when doing things with Nintendo 3DS games and applications (.3ds/.cci, .cia)

-* `ncchinfo_gen.py` - generates `ncchinfo.bin`, which will generate XORpads for a game's ExHeader/ExeFS/RomFS on a 3DS console
+* `ncchinfo_gen.py` - generates `ncchinfo.bin`, which will generate XORpads for a game's ExHeader/ExeFS/RomFS on a 3DS console ([original source](https://github.com/d0k3/Decrypt9WIP/blob/2935c881f436cc940f44a9455c2ae63aff1744d8/scripts/ncchinfo_gen.py))
 * `ncchinfo_gen_exefs.py` - generates `ncchinfo.bin` which will only generate XORpads for a rom's ExeFS
 * `rsfgen.py` - generates a .rsf, using a .3ds/.cci, decrypted exheader, and a template rsf ([original source](https://gbatemp.net/threads/release-exinjector-inject-original-exheaders-into-repacked-roms.373839/page-16#post-5298180))
 * `rsfgen-norom.py` - modified rsfgen, generates a .rsf only using decrypted exheader and a template rsf, does not automatically get CompanyCode, ProductCode, or UniqueId